 - Police report number

-Ask the police officer for a copy of the police report.
-The officer's opinion of the accident will be useful if the drivers have a dispute during claims processing.
-The police report will also have the officer's information on it just in case the officer is needed to testify.
+Ask the police for a copy of the accident report.
+It may take up to a couple of days before it is filed.
+The officer's opinion of the accident will be useful if the drivers have a dispute about who was to blame.
+The police report will also have the officer's information on it in case the officer is needed to testify.

-Note: The other driver or the police will not need your Social Security number; don't give it to them.
+Note: Neither the other driver nor the police will need your Social Security number; don't give it to them.

 File Your Claim

-Call your insurance company to start your claim; your insurance company's phone number is most likely staffed 24/7.
-You may also be able to check on your claim process by going to your insurance company's website.
-You will likely be contacted by your claims representative within 24 hours to discuss the details of your claim.
+Call your insurance company immediately after a crash to start processing your claim; your insurance company's phone number is likely staffed 24/7.
+You will likely be contacted by your claims representative within 24 hours to discuss your claim.

-If you fit a certain profile, some insurers won't raise your premiums if you had an accident.
-In most cases, you will have to be a customer with an insurance company for about nine years and never had an accident to have your rates stay the same after an accident.
+Some insurers won't raise your premiums if you had an accident.
+In most cases, you will have had to have been a customer with an insurance company for many years and have never had an accident.